Environmental Agency Red-Flags PS5 & Xbox Series X Power Consumption

-An environmental agency in the U.S. is warning that the recent release of Sony’s Playstation 5 and Microsoft’s Xbox Series X will yield massive increases in power consumption and, in turn, higher energy costs.
+An environmental agency in the U.S. is warning that the recent release of Sony’s PlayStation 5 and Microsoft’s Xbox Series X will yield massive increases in power consumption and, in turn, higher energy costs.
 In turn, the next-gen video game consoles could have a sizable negative impact on the environment over the next several years.

 That determination comes as a result of testing performed by the Natural Resources Defense Council (NRDC).

-In a blog penned by Noah Horowitz, Director of NRDC’s Center for Energy Efficiency Standards, it was revealed that the organization measured the consoles’ power consumption in a number of situations, including playing games, streaming video, as well as when they weren’t being actively used.
+In a blog penned by Noah Horowitz, Director of NRDC’s Center for Energy Efficiency Standards, it was revealed that the organization measured the consoles’ power consumption in a number of situations, including playing games and streaming video, as well as when they weren’t being actively used.
 Those tests revealed that both the PS5 and Series X use energy at rates well in advance of that of their predecessors.

 When actively playing new games, the systems drew between 160 and 200-plus watts of electricity.
 By comparison, that’s more electricity than is typically used by a 60-inch television.
 It was noted that their consumption was significantly lower when playing older titles on the backward-compatible consoles.
-As relayed previously by The Inquisitr, approximately “99 percent” of PS4 titles are playable on the PS5.
+As reported by The Inquisitr, approximately “99 percent” of PS4 titles are playable on the PS5.

-Horowitz did note that scaled-down Xbox Series S drew somewhat less power than its counterparts.
+Horowitz did note that the scaled-down Xbox Series S drew somewhat less power than its counterparts.

-On the other hand, the Microsoft machines’ “instant-on” feature, which only saves users 5-10 seconds when restarting, could be especially taxing.
+On the other hand, the Microsoft machines’ “instant-on” feature, which only saves users five to 10 seconds when restarting, could be especially taxing.
 Per NRDC modeling, the decision to make this the default setting — as opposed to defaulting to energy-saving mode — could result in annual electricity generation equal to that of one large (500 MW) coal-burning power plant over the next five years.

 That alone would cost new U.S. Xbox owners approximately $1 billion on their bills.